carpentries-lab/metagenomics-analysis/_episodes/08-taxonomic.md

 </a>

-Taxonomic assignation is the process of assigning an Operational Taxonomic Unit (OTUs, that is, groups of related individuals) to sequences, that can be a reads or a contigs.
+Taxonomic assignation is the process of assigning an Operational Taxonomic Unit (OTUs, that is, groups of related individuals) to sequences, that can be a reads or contigs.
 To assign an OTU to a sequence it is compared against a database, but this comparison can be done in different ways.
 The comparison database in this assignation process must be constructed using complete genomes.
 There are many programs for doing taxonomic mapping, almost all of them follows one of the next strategies: